‘Grey’s Anatomy’ Season 13: Is Maggie Hooking Up With Riggs Or With Jackson?

-On Thursday’s episode of Grey’s Anatomy Season 13, Maggie (Kelly McCreary) continued to grieve the death of her mom and then seemingly dipped a foot into what may be the beginning of an unlikely new romance.
+On Thursday’s episode of Grey’s Anatomy Season 13, Maggie (Kelly McCreary) continued to grieve the death of her mom and then seemingly dipped a toe into what may be the beginning of an unlikely new romance.

 So which Grey’s Anatomy character is Maggie hooking up with before Season 13 ends?
 There are a couple of choices.
 But first, a bunch of other stuff happened on “What’s Inside,” the 19th episode of Grey’s Anatomy Season 13.